Ward of Court

 Will I have to appear in Court for a Ward of Court application hearing?

-Wardship applications are determined on Affidavit evidence rather than oral evidence before the Court.
+The Court determines wardship applications using affidavit evidence instead of oral evidence.
 Generally, you will not need to appear before the Court.

 Will the details of the person to be made a Ward of Court be told to the Court in a public hearing?